arpradio/cip60Indexer/README.md

 *In Windows, the .env can be opened with any text editor*

-Provide your values for the following.  *Make sure to include the port number in the Ogmiso URI!!!*
+Provide your values for the following.  *Make sure to include the port number in the Ogmios URI!!!*
 ```
 OGMIOS_URI=ws://<ogmiosURL:port>
 DB_HOST=localhost